top of page

 While Working Dogs For Vets procures 98% of its Service Dog candidates from surrounding animal shelters, to meet the growing demand of veterans in need of service dogs, the organization occasionally accepts dog donations.
 Utilizing Prison Dog Training Programs where inmates help in training service dogs.
 Since 2012, Working Dogs For Vets has Served over 3200 Service Dogs with veterans.

-The Working Dogs For Vets Dog Volunteer program is in need of volunteers to help train and care for service dogs in training at HQ to help them continue to learn until they complete on-campus Service Dog training with their veteran.
-We need volunteers in order to help the In-House dogs till they are matched and paired with veterans suffering from post-traumatic stress disorder, traumatic brain injury, military sexual trauma and/or other disabilities.
+The Working Dogs For Vets Dog Volunteer program seeks volunteers to help train and care for service dogs in training at HQ to help them continue to learn until they complete on-campus Service Dog training with their veteran.
+We need volunteers to help the In-House dogs till they are matched and paired with veterans suffering from post-traumatic stress disorder, traumatic brain injury, military sexual trauma, and /or other disabilities.

 Our primary goal is to save veterans and dogs alike.
-When it comes to adopting dogs from shelters, or taking dogs in from rescue groups they need training in order to be matched.
+When it comes to adopting dogs from shelters or taking dogs in from rescue groups they need training before being matched.
 We can’t accept all dogs, but we do what we can.
-We are limited to availability of trainers.
-Dogs that are adopted by WDFV are trained in one of our 2 prison dog programs and then come to our in house program and are matched to l fit veterans’ needs, the process takes time so we are in need of volunteers to help!
+We are limited to the availability of volunteer trainers.
+Dogs that are adopted by WDFV are trained in one of our 2 prison dog programs and then come to our in-house program and are matched to fit veterans’ needs, the process takes time so we need volunteers to help!

-This provides a longer-term opportunity Volunteers must be able to supervise dogs throughout the day, keeping up with manners and basic skills, and in depth tasks they have learned.
-Also socialization opportunities outside of the campus.
+This provides a longer-term opportunity Volunteers must be able to supervise dogs throughout the day, keeping up with manners and, basic skills, and tasks they have learned.
+Also socialization opportunities out in public.

 Requirements to be a Dog Volunteer include: